MarkPearlCoZa/Blog_General/_posts/2017-12-13-How-to-ask-for-feedback.md

 Often people will tell you that they don't have any big issues... if someone tells you this, ask them for a small thing... everyone has something and the small things make the difference between good and great!

+The final tip I want to share today is to ask these questions reguarly.
+You will find with many people the first couple times you ask them these questions they will tell you everything is fine.
+Often it isn't, they just don't trust you enough to get to the important stuff.
+If you work with someone daily it may be worth going through this with them every few weeks.
+You will find after a couple of times of giving you nothing they eventually start to share the real issues.
+At which point you can start moving the collaboration to the next level.

 #### References

 [Your employees want the negative feedback you hate to give](https://hbr.org/2014/01/your-employees-want-the-negative-feedback-you-hate-to-give)